temporalio/edu-interacting-with-workflows-java-code/exercises/async-activity-completion/README.md

 10:28:40.614 INFO  - [ACTIVITY INVOKED] translateTerm invoked with input term: hello language code: de 10:28:40.642 INFO  - Translation Service returned: Hallo
 ```

+## Part E: Completing the Activity from Another Client

 1. You can now use this token to send a `complete()` call from another client.
 In another terminal, navigate to the `practice` subdirectory
    1. If you're in the GitPod environment you can instead run `ex4`